 If neither the parents nor the emergency contact person are available, the child will remain in the make-shift infirmary.
-If the accident/illness appears to be severe, the principal or designate will make a decision as to whether medical attention is required, in which case the child will be taken to the nearest health care centre.
+If the accident/illness appears to be severe, the principal or designate will decide as to whether medical attention is required, in which case the child will be transported to the nearest health care centre.
 The school administrator will continue to try to contact the parents and/or the emergency contact.

 Parents are asked to make sure the emergency contact person listed on the Student Information Sheet is the most current one and available to receive telephone calls.
-Whenever a child has received a minor injury at school, the parents will be notified even if no action is required.